hMatoba/Piexif/README.txt

 Pyxif
 =====================

 To simplify exif manipulations with python.
+Writing, reading, and more...
 Pyxif isn't a wrapper.
 To everywhere with Python(function'thumbnail' depends on PIL or Pillow).

 Functions